chhzh123/Krill/README.md

 * `initialize`: initialize the private property values of your job.
 * `clear`: if you create instances of some member data using dynamic allocation, you should free the memory in this function.

-The first three functions are the same as Ligra, and the latter three are used for concurrent graph processing, since we decouple the processing logics.
+The first three functions are the same as Ligra, and the latter three are used for concurrent graph processing, since we decouple the processing logic.
 All of them are pure virtual functions, which means compile error will occur if the functions are not be specified.

 A detailed template can be found in `apps/template-singleton.h`.